pipesjs/core/README.md

  `Stream`s are essentially data structures that handle sequential flow of values.
 You can split streams, merge them and connect them together in various ways.
 What's amazing is that, in most cases, they can handle [backpressure](https://streams.spec.whatwg.org/#pipe-chains) automatically, so you don't have to mess with the underlying details.

 For further information, the spec is quite informative and easy to read.
+[Jake Archibald](https://github.com/jakearchibald) also wrote a great [blog post](https://jakearchibald.com/2016/streams-ftw/) on them.

- **Heads up:** If you're coming from `node` land, web `stream`s are quite a lot different from node `stream`s and incompatible with each other.
+ **Heads up:** If you're coming from `node` land, `web streams` are quite a lot different from `node streams` and incompatible with each other.

 ## Installing